Whistleblower Exposes the Real Puppet Masters Controlling the State Department and Plans for Gaza

 There was a rumor about Somaliland, even though we don't recognize Somaliland, but there was reporting about are we going to do an exchange where we recognize Somaliland, but they have to take on Palestinians.

-And then the last round that I witnessed before I left was
+And then we had an Ethiopia round.
+And then the last round that I witnessed before I left

 South Sudan.

+And we received a question.
 What's your response to this reporting?
+And then

-came up with the line,
+I came up with a line,

+but it wasn't a line that I just came up out of the blue.
 It was something that President Trump and Special Envoy Witkoff had said in other words in the spring.

 I said, we do not support forced displacement.

+And why, what did they say about it?
+So that was your interpretation of what they said.
 Do you remember what they said, what Witkoff and Trump said on that topic?

 So specifically, Special Envoy Witkoff said something, we're not, said something along the lines of we're not trying to evict anybody.
+Right.

-So, from as a press officer, there's an art to it, right?
+So from as a press officer, there's an art to it, right?

 Because you're not, you can sometimes do the exact quote, or you can just come up with a new line that reflects that quote.
+So we've done a lot of segments over many years attacking college.

-Most of them are not worth sending your kids, they're definitely not worth paying for.
+Most of them are not worth sending your kids.
+They're definitely not worth paying for.

-In fact, they're counterproductive, they're the source of a lot of this country's problems.
+In fact, they're counterproductive.
+They're the source of a lot of this country's problems.

-We've looked far and wide for good ones, and Grand Canyon University is near the the top of the list.
+But that doesn't mean that all colleges are bad.
+We've looked far and wide for good ones, and Grand Canyon University is near the top top of the list.

 It's a private Christian university located in the Arizona mountains, the best part of Arizona.

 Grand Canyon believes that every one of us is endowed by God with inalienable rights, life, liberty, and the pursuit of happiness.
+Rights are not something that politicians give us.

 Rights are something they are sworn to uphold and defend.
+It's a totally different way of looking at the world.

 At GCU, purpose starts with service equipping students to affect their families, communities, and the world for good.